erikaduan/r_tips/03_blog_posts/2020-05-16_untangling-strings/2020-05-16_untangling-strings.md

 # Introduction

-Comment fields sit right in between tidy tabular data entries and large text files (i.e. documents) in terms of wrangling effort.
-They require human naunce to decode and more problematically, both the quality and completeness of comment entries vary depending on individual engagement with reporting requirements.
+Comment fields sit somewhere in between tidy tabular data entries and large text files (i.e. documents) in terms of wrangling effort.
+They require human naunce to decode and the quality and completeness of comments vary between individual entries.

-This can make it hard to gauge whether wrangling comment fields is a fruitful endeavour (especially when you have multiple other data sources that need examining).
+This makes it hard to gauge whether cleaning comment fields is a worthwhile endeavour (especially when you have multiple other data sources that need examining).
 Luckily, some knowledge of string manipulations and regular expressions can help simplify this process.

 # Creating a test dataset